 Instructor Knapp’s training partnerships leverage support from educational technology industry leaders to provide learning-intensive retreats that cater to busy educators.
-Hands-on seminars model current empirically researched pedagogical models and train faculty on district and campus-specific technological solutions to align the principals of student-centered learning and assessment through the integration of an intuitive online user-interface, multimedia assets and “cloud” learning components.
+Hands-on seminars model current empirically researched pedagogy and train faculty on district and campus-specific technological solutions to align the principals of student-centered learning and assessment through the integration of an intuitive online user-interface, multimedia assets and “cloud” learning components.

 Retreat Option 1

 Flipped hybrid teaching and learning kits will quickly enable Language Arts faculty to redesign their courses with effectively sequenced online instructional components and related formative and summative assessment data collection tools.
 View “flipped” teaching and learning kits here: http://www.instructorknapp.magcloud.com/ .
 Option One is a Two-Day on Location.
 Includes training for an unlimited number of faculty utilizing campus-based computer lab and/or training space.